 Each treatment session will begin with a brief consultation to discuss progress or changes in symptoms since your last session.
 We will discuss how your home program is going and plan the next step in your pelvic treatment program.
 Treatments may include biofeedback (to improve awareness of muscle tightness or relaxation), hands-on manual work (to address trigger points or restrictions in pelvic muscles or soft tissue), or active exercise (to improve strength, length, and control of pelvic muscles).
 Throughout your pelvic physical therapy treatment, we will discuss behaviors and products that may help you manage your symptoms and speed your rehabilitation.

 Pelvic physical therapy evaluation and treatment visits will last approximately one hour and will be spent one-on-one with your therapist.
 Pediatric evaluations are scheduled for 90 minutes.
 Patients are usually able to make progress with consistent work at home and clinic visits every one to two weeks.
-Typical care lasts 6 to 10 visits.
+Typical care lasts 6 to 10 visits but varies for each person and their needs.

 Be sure to ask about our